 By the end of the reporting period, the SUN MPTF Management Committee met two times.
 In its first meeting (July 2012), the Committee agreed on the Terms of Reference and Rules of Procedures of the SUN MPTF, including a logframe document detailing actions and results; it also agreed on a set of criteria against which incoming proposals would be assessed.
 Twelve proposals were assessed by the SUN Movement Secretariat and seven were recommended for approval by the MPTF in August 2012.
 The Secretariat produced one paper on the impact of reduced funding on the original proposals as a source of lessons learned.
 Furthermore, MPTF progress was reported and included in the background material for Lead Group members at their meetings in September 2012.
-Minutes of the SUN MPTF Management Committee meetings, held in July and August 2012, were produced by the SUN Movement Secretariat and published on the website10.
+Minutes of the SUN MOVEment Secretariat and published on the website.
 A third meeting of the SUN MPTF Management Committee will take place after the reporting period, i.e. in December 2012.